elastos/Elastos.ELA.Wallet.JS.SDK/README.md

 - The current version is based on that [04bee6d](https://github.com/elastos/Elastos.ELA.SPV.Cpp/tree/dev) commit ID.
 - For now we continue to migrate C++ -> TS on this version

+## SDK development workflow

+- From the SDK folder: `npm run dev` (this enables hot reload when SDK files change)
+- Or `npm run build` without hot reload.

 ## App integration - known issues

 ### "$n" is not a constructor